emilianavt/VSeeFaceManual/README.md

 You can hide and show the ※ button using the space key.

-#### I moved my Leap Motion from the desk to a neck holder and now my arms are in the sky?
+#### I moved my Leap Motion from the desk to a neck holder, changed the position to chest and now my arms are in the sky?

 Changing the position also changes the height of the Leap Motion in VSeeFace, so just pull the Leap Motion position's height slider way down.
 I'm still trying to think of a good way of avoiding that, that also won't mess up existing settings for anybody.